Wishin' and Hopin': Dusty Springfield recording

 Springfield's version is recorded in the key of B major with a tempo of 108 beats per minute.

-A New York disc jockey, Jack Lacy, began to play "Wishin' and Hopin'" following some encouragement from David and Bacharach, and Philips' US label issued it as a single in May 1964; "Wishin' and Hopin'" broke nationally that June entering the Top Ten in July to peak at No. 6 on the Billboard Hot 100 and No. 4 Easy Listening, No. 4 in Cashbox.
+A New York disc jockey, Jack Lacy, played "Wishin' and Hopin'" following some encouragement from David and Bacharach, and Philips' US label issued it as a single in May 1964; "Wishin' and Hopin'" broke nationally that June, entering the Top Ten in July to peak at No. 6 on the Billboard Hot 100 and No. 4 Easy Listening, No. 4 in Cashbox.
 It also got to No. 1 on The American Bandstand top ten in July 1964.
 Cash Box described it as "a tantalizing, cha cha beat-ballad affair that Dusty waxes in money-in-the-bank-for-all-concerned fashion" with a "superb ork-choral arrangement."

 The release of "Wishin' and Hopin'" as a concurrent UK single release for Springfield was precluded by the presence on the UK charts of Springfield's single "I Just Don't Know What to Do with Myself" – one of the songs Bacharach had pitched to her when they met in New York City in February 1964.
-"Wishin' and Hopin'" was recorded by UK band The Merseybeats whose inaugural single had been another song (reissued in 1982) from the Presenting Dionne Warwick album: "It's Love That Really Counts" (UK No. 24).
+"Wishin' and Hopin'" was recorded by UK band The Merseybeats, whose inaugural single had been another song (reissued in 1982) from the Presenting Dionne Warwick album: "It's Love That Really Counts" (UK No. 24).
 The Merseybeats "Wishin' and Hopin'" peaked at No. 13 on the UK Singles Chart in 1964, the same week Springfield's "I Just Don't Know What to Do with Myself" spent at its No. 3 peak.
-Another UK male vocal group The Eagles also had a single release of "Wishin' and Hopin'", although it was the B-side of their non-charting single "Write Me a Letter".
+Another UK male vocal group, The Eagles, also had a single release of "Wishin' and Hopin'", although it was the B-side of their non-charting single "Write Me a Letter".

 Despite not being a UK hit single for Springfield, "Wishin' and Hopin'" was strongly identified with her in the UK public consciousness: she performed the song with the Merseybeats on the 8 August, 1964 episode of Ready Steady Go! – actually both acts lip-synched to a track spliced together from their respective versions – and on that show's Sound of Motown edition broadcast 28 April, 1965 which Springfield hosted, the only one of her own songs she performed was "Wishin' and Hopin'" with the vocal accompaniment of Martha Reeves and the Vandellas.

-Springfield's recording was featured in the film, A Home at the End of the World (2004).
+Springfield's recording was featured in the film A Home at the End of the World (2004).

-"Wishin' and Hopin'" was also featured in Tricks and Treats, the second episode of American Horror Story: Asylum.
+"Wishin' and Hopin'" was also featured in "Tricks and Treats", the second episode of American Horror Story: Asylum.

 The song was featured in Netflix's Sex Education.

-Springfield recorded foreign language versions of "Wishin' and Hopin'" in July 1964: in Italian as "Stupido Stupido" – which was a combination of lyrics in Italian and English, the latter being newly written rather than taken from the original song – and in German as "Warten Und Hoffen".
+Springfield recorded foreign-language versions of "Wishin' and Hopin'" in July 1964: in Italian as "Stupido Stupido" – which was a combination of lyrics in Italian and English, the latter being newly written rather than taken from the original song – and in German as "Warten Und Hoffen".
 "Wishin' and Hopin'" was also a hit for Springfield in Australia (No. 2), New Zealand (No. 3), South Africa (No. 2), and Canada (No. 2).